ImagingDataCommons/IDC-Docs/portal/viewer-release-notes.md

 **Bug fixes**

-* Rotate box in overview map outlining the extent of the current view together with the image
+* Rotate box in overview map outlining the extent of the current view together with the image.

 ## 4.12.5 - November 2021 - OHIF